dem42/PR2_pick_and_place/writeup.md

 The collision map calculation is implemented in a very expensive way and it only keeps track of the table and not the boxes.
 In the instructions it said to create a map for the table only which is what I did, however I think the correct thing to do is to also include the boxes in the collision map.
 It is expensive because I store the point cloud points all in a list which will contain many duplicates.

 The pick and place action sometimes fails because the gripper does not attach correctly.
 I do not think it is due to the ROS node code.
+This happens almost every time with the "book" object.

 Another problem with my implementation is that once an item has been picked up, the robot no longer knows the collision size of the picked-up item.
 This means it doesn't always manage to place them into the box because it doesn't know how it will fit.
 This seems to happen mainly with the large objects like the "snacks".